lukaszkups/lukaszkups-old/content/blog/0026_microsoft_is_innovative_again.md

 I admire previous generation of apple products, but really don't like current one.
 On the other hand I was pretty uncertain about Microsoft products (beyond WP and Lumia family ;) ) but now I'm really impressed with the direction which seeks company from Redmond.

-But hey, in the end I'm just a regular Windows Phone user, who uses Linux (Elementary OS) as a primary desktop system and develops mobile applications, mainly for Android - that's pretty common platform combo, right? :)
+But hey, in the end I'm just a regular Windows Phone user, who uses Linux (Elementary OS) as a primary desktop system and develops mobile applications, mainly for Android and iOS - that's pretty common platform combo, right? :)

 -- ł